 [[caption-width-right:319:He's seen fire, and he's seen rain.]]

-'''James Taylor''' (b.
-1948) is an American Musician distinguished by his uniquely sweet-sounding voice, and pleasant folk-rock tunes.
+'''James Vernon Taylor''' (March 12, 1948--) is an American Musician distinguished by his uniquely sweet-sounding voice, and pleasant folk-rock tunes.

 His eponymous first record for Apple Records (1968) did not do well; he subsequently signed onto Creator/WarnerBrosRecords and released the album ''Sweet Baby James'', which spanned the hit singles "Fire And Rain" and "Country Road" and was significantly more successful than his previous album.
 He followed it up with ''Mud Slide Slim And The Blue Horizon'' in 1971, which was another success, producing the hit cover of Music/CaroleKing's "You've Got A Friend", and ushered in a more R&B oriented sound which he maintained well into the 70's.
 Around this time, Taylor starred in the critically acclaimed film ''Film/TwoLaneBlacktop'' alongside Music/DennisWilson.
 His next record, ''One Man Dog'', was nearly two years in the making and was ultimately a severe letdown; made up of 18 brief pieces, it failed to reach the success of his previous two records. ''Walking Man'' followed in 1974 and did little to change his career.
 In 1975, he released ''Gorilla'', an album drastically LighterAndSofter than his previous materials but which returned him to the success he'd enjoyed earlier in the decade, largely due to the SillyLoveSong hit "How Sweet It Is (To Be Loved By You)", which featured backing vocals by Carly Simon, his wife at the time. ''In the Pocket'', the sequel to ''Gorilla'', followed in 1976, in addition to a GreatestHitsAlbum that became the best selling record of his career.

 In 1977, Taylor released his first album on Creator/ColumbiaRecords, ''JT'', which spawned the hit "Your Smiling Face" and was a success.
 This was followed by a rather long period during which Taylor was rather unsuccessful.
 He ended up divorcing Carly Simon in the early 80's; the title of his 1981 album ''Dad Loves His Work'' came, in fact, from the response Taylor gave to an ultimatum Simon had given him if he wanted their marriage to continue.